joao-l-amaral-alb/PageGenerator/README.md

 # TODO:
  - Remove the external dependencies
- - Add a table coponent
+ - Add a table component
  - Add Modal and action buttons with dynamic acations
  - Unify the inventory and result.
 It was a good intention with a subpar results.